Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 Learn by doing.
 You have the opportunity to participate in research with faculty in the department, or you may want to gain a practicum experience with the doctors at Edward Hospital in Naperville or with other health specialists in the area.
 Many Biology majors work in our own Jurica-Suchy Nature Museum.

-.
+Faculty who care.
 All of the full-time faculty in the department teach their own courses and laboratories and hold study sessions with their students.
 The faculty are your academic advisors and mentors during the years you are in the department.